habibcilmd-cardiologist/dr-cil/content/en/services/cardiac-catheterization/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is cardiac catheterization painful?"
+      answer: "It is performed under local anesthesia and usually no pain is felt."
+    - question: "How long does catheterization take?"
+      answer: "Diagnostic procedure takes 30-60 minutes, interventional procedures may take longer."
+    - question: "When will I be discharged after catheterization?"
+      answer: "Usually same day or next day discharge is possible."
+    - question: "What are the risks of catheterization?"
+      answer: "Serious complications are rare.
+Bleeding and infection risk is low."
+    - question: "Am I awake during catheterization?"
+      answer: "Yes, it is performed under local anesthesia and you are awake throughout the procedure."
 ---

 Cardiac catheterization is a diagnostic and therapeutic procedure performed by placing a catheter into heart chambers and vessels.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in cardiac catheterization procedures.